CCA Spark and Hadoop Developer Exam (CCA175)

 Exam Question Format

 Each CCA question requires you to solve a particular scenario.
 In some cases, a tool such as Impala or Hive may be used.
 In other cases, coding is required.
-In order to speed up development time of Spark questions, a template is often provided that contains a skeleton of the solution, asking the candidate to fill in the missing lines with functional code.
-This template is written in either Scala or Python.
+In order to speed up development time of Spark questions, a template may be provided that contains a skeleton of the solution, asking the candidate to fill in the missing lines with functional code.
+This template will either be written in Scala or written in Python, but not necessarily both.

 You are not required to use the template and may solve the scenario using a language you prefer.
 Be aware, however, that coding every problem from scratch may take more time than is allocated for the exam.